 1951 Bowman #253 Mickey Mantle Rookie Card PSA 8 NM-MT

-No one would argue that the 1952 Topps Mickey Mantle card resides as the post-WWII's most iconic card, yet it is Mantle's 1951 Bowman subject that resides as his true rookie card.
-Next to the majestic Babe Ruth inaugural card, the 1951 Bowman mantle rookie arguably suffices as the most coveted rookie card in the entire collecting community.
-The seemingly infinite rise of Mantle's sanctified 1952 Topps subject has likewise propelled the desirability and value of his inaugural 1951 Bowman issue, with a myriad of high-grade sales producing staggering price tags.
-Presented here is an absolutely breathtaking example of the iconic Mickey Mantle rookie card, an awe-inspiring PSA 8 gem that has only been bested by a mere 10 PSA specimens.
+While the 1952 Topps Mickey Mantle subject may stand as the post-WWII's most iconic card, it is Mantle's 1951 Bowman subject that resides as his true rookie card.
+Along with the majestic Babe Ruth inaugural card, the 1951 Bowman Mantle rookie arguably stands as the most coveted rookie card in the entire collecting community.
+The seemingly infinite rise of Mantle's sanctified 1952 Topps subject has likewise propelled the value of his inaugural 1951 Bowman issue, with the sale of a PSA 8 example in March 2021 resulting in a staggering $612K price tag and Memory Lane fetching nearly $500K for Dr. Newman's PSA 8 example.
+Presented here is a compelling example of the iconic Mickey Mantle rookie card, a breathtaking PSA NM-MT 8 gem that has only been bested by a mere ten PSA specimens.
+Imagine, of the 2,300+ encapsulated copies, only ten finer examples have been handled by PSA with a microscopic 2.3% achieving the hallowed "NM-MT 8" assessment.
+Incredibly, "Near Mint-Mint 8" examples were selling for less than $200K only a few years ago, with the recent rookie card frenzy propelling the '51 Mantle, from a value perspective, to its rightful place.